apache/dolphinscheduler/.github/PULL_REQUEST_TEMPLATE.md

   - *Added dolphinscheduler-dao tests for end-to-end.*
   - *Added CronUtilsTest to verify the change.*
   - *Manually verified the change by testing locally.* -->

+(or)

+If your pull request contain incompatible change, you should also add it to `docs/docs/en/guide/upgrede/incompatible.md`